 Do you have a winter packing list you can share?

 We sure do!
-This is the packing list that we provide for our multi day tour clients: Click here It recommends brands we love (no affiliate links), and includes a full list of things we provide if you choose to join us on an adventure one day.
+Sign up in our pop up and get a copy for yourself.
+It recommends brands we love (no affiliate links), and includes a full list of things we provide if you choose to join us on an adventure one day.

 Lisbet provided a completely thorough packing list and supplied us with high-quality essential items (arctic parka, overmits, down-over pants, northern boots) that it wouldn't make sense to own unless you'll be doing this regularly.
 Despite some pretty extreme cold temperatures (-25F at least), I always felt safe and comfortable.